Line Rider: Later years

 On December 19, 2006, Čadež published an updated version of Line Rider (www.official-linerider.com) that added erasing and zooming features as well as more line variations.
 He originally planned to release it a month before until he was contacted by inXile Entertainment founder Brian Fargo to purchase the rights for the game via Skype.
 Fargo appreciated Line Rider as "another Tetris" in an era of high-budget, complex video games, and that the game made the player an artist.

 As an educational tool

 Line Rider has been the basis for an article published in The Physics Teacher magazine concerning the use of computers in Physics education by members of the Physics Department of Southeastern Louisiana University.
 The article uses video captures of Line Rider to explore the physics in the game by use of video analysis.
+The game has also been analyzed for its intersections with music and gameplay experiences.
+In a 2024 article titled "Line Rider and Ludomusical Excesses," published in the Journal of Sound and Music in Games, musicologist Edwin K. C. Li uses Line Rider as a case study to explore music's multifarious relations with games, inviting alternative configurations beyond music's centrality in gameplay.